Overview of Louisiana Taxes

 East Baton Rouge Parish is the most populous parish in Louisiana and contains the state capital, Baton Rouge.
-While property tax rates in East Baton Rouge Parish rank among the ten highest in Louisiana, they are still quite low as compared with the rest of the country.
-The average effective property tax rate in East Baton Rouge Parish is 0.51%, less than half the national average.
+While the property tax rate in East Baton Rouge Parish ranks seventh highest in Louisiana, it is still quite low when compared to the rest of the country.
+The average effective property tax rate in East Baton Rouge Parish is 0.57%, less than half the national average.

 Thinking about a move to New Orleans?
-The city (which is coterminous with Orleans Parish) has the second highest property tax rates in the state of Louisiana, although those rates are still far below the national average.
-The average effective property tax rate in New Orleans is 0.70%.
-The median annual property tax payment in New Orleans is $1,297, more than $800 less than the national median.
+The city (which is coterminous with Orleans Parish) has the second highest property tax rate in the state of Louisiana, although that rate is still far below the national average.
+The average effective property tax rate in New Orleans is 0.78%.
+The median annual property tax payment in New Orleans is $1,543, more than $600 less than the national median.

-The typical homeowner in Caddo Parish pays just $674 annually in property taxes, less than a third of the national average.
+The typical homeowner in Caddo Parish pays just $788 annually in property taxes, about a third of the national average.
 That amount, however, will vary depending on where you live and how much your home is worth.
-In Shreveport, the largest city in Caddo Parish, the median annual property tax payment is slightly higher at $714.
+In Shreveport, the largest city in Caddo Parish, the median annual property tax payment is slightly higher at $846.

 St. Tammany Parish

 St. Tammany Parish has the highest property tax in Louisiana, with an average effective rate of 0.82%.
-However, property owners in St. Tammany Parish may be getting their money’s worth, especially those who have kids.
-One of the largest recipients of property tax dollars are local schools.
-It’s also worth noting that the schools in St. Tammany Parish received an “A” from the state of Louisiana in 2014, one of just 10 districts (out of 74) to score top marks.
+One of the largest recipients of property tax dollars in the parish are local schools.
+It’s also worth noting that the schools in St. Tammany Parish received an A grade from the state of Louisiana in 2017.
+It was one of just 17 districts (out of 74) to score top marks.

 Calcasieu Parish is the seventh most populous parish in Louisiana.
-The median annual property tax payment in Calcasieu Parish is just $398 per year.
-While home values are relatively low (the median home value is $118,300), property tax rates are even lower.
-The parish’s average effective property tax rate of 0.34% ranks as the 62nd lowest of any U.S. county or parish (out of over 3,100) of all U.S. counties and parishes.
+The median annual property tax payment in Calcasieu Parish is just $501 per year.
+While home values are relatively low (the median home value is $126,600), property tax rates are even lower.
+The parish’s average effective property tax rate of 0.4% ranks in the lowest 125 (out of over 3,100) of all U.S. counties and parishes.

-Livingston Parish has the 6th highest average effective property tax rate of any parish in Louisiana at 0.53%.
+Livingston Parish has the ninth highest average effective property tax rate of any parish in Louisiana at 0.53%.
 Those taxes, however, go to support some of the best schools in the state.
-The state of Louisiana gave the parish an A, and the third highest grade overall, for the performance of its public schools in 2014.
-That marked an improvement over 2013, when the schools received a “B.”
+The state of Louisiana gave the parish an A, and the third highest grade overall, for the performance of its public schools in 2016.

 Property Tax: Which Counties are Getting the Best Bang for Their Buck